IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

-# Ideas Best Practices Debugging with DDT Tutorial
+# IDEAS Sofware Best Practices :  Introduction to CMake

 The goal of this tutorial is to show the basics of CMake.